Tony Gregory: Sinn Féin and the IRSP

 He became involved in republican politics, joining Sinn Féin and the IRA in 1964.
+"Tony recalled in an interview how he and a friend dropped into the Sinn Féin offices in 1963, when he was 16 and asked to join the IRA (Irish Republican Army).
+They were told to come back in a year.
+True to from, Tony did come back; even then he was consistent and true to his beliefs.
+He joined Sinn Féin and the IRA.
 In UCD he helped found the UCD Republican Club, despite pressure from college authorities, and became involved with the Dublin Housing Action Committee.
 Within the party he was a supporter of Wicklow Republican Seamus Costello.
 Costello, who was a member of Wicklow County Council, emphasised involvement in local politics and was an opponent of abstentionism.
 Gregory sided with the Officials in the 1970 split within Sinn Féin.
 Despite having a promising future within the party, he resigned in 1972 citing frustration with ideological infighting in the party.
-Later, his mentor Costello —who had been expelled by Official Sinn Féin — approached him and asked him to join his new party, the Irish Republican Socialist Party.
+Later, his mentor Costello — who had been expelled by Official Sinn Féin — approached him and asked him to join his new party, the Irish Republican Socialist Party.
 Gregory left the party after Costello's assassination in 1977, stating in a Hot Press interview, published after his death, that he had "agreed to join on paper, but had never got involved with the political organisation itself".
 He was briefly associated with the Socialist Labour Party.

 Independent politician

-Gregory contested the 1979 local elections for Dublin City Council as a "Dublin Community Independent" candidate.
+Gregory was elected at the 1979 Dublin Corporation election as a "Dublin Community Independent" candidate.
 At the February 1982 general election he was elected to Dáil Éireann as an Independent TD.
+He retained his seat until his death in 2009.